Read chapters

 Martha giggled, the sound light and infectious.
 "Oh, Barthy, kiss me…"

-Nevill did not know if he should be laughing or chastising his sister, but she continued before he could say anything.
+Nevill did not know whether to laugh or chastise his sister, but she spoke before he could say anything.
 "Alex, you will manage, but if not, you will have my sympathy," she teased, her eyes sparkling with amusement.

 The two siblings shared a look, and Nevill gave up on being proper.
 He burst into laughter with his Maddie.